XuSShuai/locate_source/README.md

 ## About

-Locating source based on sparesly placed observers and utilizes the correlated information between network structure (shortest path) and diffusion dynamic(time sequence of infection) on complex network.
+Locating source based on sparesly placed observers and utilizes the correlated information between network structure (shortest path) and diffusion dynamic(time sequence of infection) on complex network. `Paper Locating the epidemic source in complex networks`

 ## Version